will-sammut/bg3-mod-cleaner/README.md

 Script for removing leftover mod files from your BG3 installation.

+Add the list of conflicting mods to modlist.txt.
+You can get this list from the pop-up in the launcher.

 After running this script, validate your files via Steam to ensure everything is good to go.